House of Zwide: Production

 On 24 November 2020 it was announced that long-running e.tv soapie Rhythm City is being canceled.
 The channel said that the decision to end the series was part of a business strategy.

 In February 2021, The Bomb Shelter sent out a casting call for the female lead role of the series, which at the time had been unspecified.
 The lead character is described as ambitious and independent woman who loves fashion.
 Entrants had to send a one-minute monologue to The Bomb Shelter via email before 28 February.

 On 9 June, the channel had a press release, announcing that House of Zwide would be the replacement for Rhythm City.

 On 24 June, the channel released the official trailer for House of Zwide.

 Broadcast

-The series premiered on 19 July 2021 on e.tv. it was then added to e.tv's streaming service eVOD, with 5 episodes added ahead of the linear channel's premiere.
+The series premiered on 19 July 2021 on e.tv.
+It was then added to e.tv's streaming service eVOD, with 5 episodes added ahead of the linear channel's premiere.
+The series ended its on run on the 26th Of June 2026 after 5 successful seasons.

 Reception

 The series, throughout its run, has retained its predecessor's position as the channel's second most-watched series, peaking at 4.58 million viewers.

 However, in 2022, viewers expressed discontent at what they thought was recycling of old storylines.

+On 20 February e.tv announced that the show would not be renewed for a season with the fifth season final episode set to drop on 26 June 2026.